 - Explore possibilities.
 Check out the list of more than 150 approved programs on our website.
 Come to info sessions and other events offered by the McCulloch Center.
-Visit the McCulloch Center Lounge (104 Dwight Hall) for program brochures.
+Visit the McCulloch Center (108 Dwight Hall) for general resources.

 - Tap the wisdom of others.
 Talk with your major advisor about how to integrate study abroad into your program here and how credit may count toward your major.
 Ask language or area studies faculty for advice about programs in the regions they know well.
-Talk with other students who have studied abroad and read their on-line evaluations (evaluations prior to fall 2012 are on file in the McCulloch Center Lounge).
+Talk with other students who have studied abroad and read their on-line evaluations.

-- Make an appointment to meet with one of the advisors in the McCulloch Center (stop by the McCulloch Center in Dwight 108, or call 413-538-2072).
-Joanne Picard, Dean of International Studies, advises students interested in Latin America, Europe, and Oceania.
-Donna Van Handle, Dean of International Students, advises students who are interested in Asia, Africa, and the Middle East.
-You do not need to know what you want to do or where you want to study before setting up an appointment, but you should have reviewed our website and/or attended an info session so that we can focus on your particular interests and questions.
+- Make an appointment to meet with April Stroud, Director of Study Abroad or Ruby Maddox, Study Abroad Coordinator (stop by the McCulloch Center in Dwight 108, or call 413-538-2072).
+You do not need to know what you want to do or where you want to study before setting up an appointment, but you should have reviewed the website and/or attended an info session so that you can focus on your particular interests and questions.
 Note that appointments in September are reserved for students applying to study abroad in the spring, as they will have early deadlines.
 Students interested in studying abroad in the fall or beyond may schedule starting October 1.